Five of the Best Ski Resorts in the World

 If you’re keen to step away from the mainstream and discover a hidden gem this winter then these little-known resorts should get you thinking:

-1. Whitefish, Montana – USA
+1. Montana Skiing, Whitefish – USA

 The likes of Aspen, Jackson Hole and Whistler tend to grab the majority of the North American ski headlines and that makes the folks of Whitefish, Montana very happy indeed.

 Named one of the ‘Top 25 Ski Towns In The World’ by National Geographic, Whitefish offers the same kind of world-class skiing found in the more well-known resorts but with a charm and character that has long since departed elsewhere.

 One of the few remaining original ski towns in North America, Whitefish is an ideal choice if you’re looking for a more rustic and authentic Rocky Mountain ski vibe and the quality and quantity of snow here is likely to seal the deal.
 With an average snowfall of 300 inches, 3000 acres of terrain and virtually no lift lines, this truly is powder skiing utopia.

 Best For: Powder hunters looking for a resort with a big personality and no crowds

 2. Chandolin, Val d’Anniviers Skiing – Switzerland

 Located at 2,000m in the stunning Val d’Anniviers in Switzerland, Chandolin is an unspoiled alpine village with a traditional charm and rustic feel.

 Whilst it may not have the international reputation of the likes of Zermatt and Verbier, the quality of the skiing in Chandolin is just as impressive and crucially, there are far fewer people here to have to share it with.

 A secret powder haven nestled on the sunny side of the Val d’Anniviers with mind-blowing mountain views, we believe Chandolin is one of the best-kept secret in the Swiss Alps.